 - Saturday 16 July, 2 - 8pm

-Juan Fransciso Salazar presents his film Nightfall on Gaia, a speculative documentary that depicts the lives and visions of human communities living transiently in the Antarctic Peninsula.
-Grounded in the artist’s ethnographic fieldwork conducted in Antarctica between 2011 and 2014, the film is an experimental meditation on the future of the Antarctic as a newly extreme frontier for human habitation.
-As such, it exposes the complexities of a fragile planet at the verge of ecological collapse, our relationship to the ice and the uncertain future of the region.
+A speculative documentary that depicts the lives and visions of human communities living transiently in the Antarctic Peninsula.
+Grounded in the artist’s ethnographic fieldwork conducted in Antarctica between 2011 and 2014, the film is an experimental meditation on the future of the Antarctic as a newly extreme frontier for human habitation, exposing the complexities of a fragile planet at the verge of ecological collapse, our relationship to the ice and the uncertain future of the region.

 - Sunday 17 July, 11am - 6pm